sunshaoxuan/BoBDownloader/readme.md

 2. **Install Dependencies**

-   - You will need the `requests` and `beautifulsoup4` packages.
+   - You will need the `requests`, `beautifulsoup4`, and `cryptography` packages.
 You can install these packages via pip:
      ```sh
-     pip3 install requests beautifulsoup4
+     pip3 install requests beautifulsoup4 cryptography
      ```

 ## Usage